 Industrial sector

 The reduction in floor space dedicated to industrial uses across Yarra reflects a long term decline in traditional manufacturing industries.
-As these uses migrate out of old industrial zoned land a diverse urban economy which spans both services and old industrial sectors has emerged.
+As these uses migrate out of old industrial zoned land, a diverse urban economy which spans both services and old industrial sectors has emerged.
 This new sector comprises a range of activities from traditional manufacturing (e.g. clothing and medical manufacturing) to the latest in technological innovation (e.g. computer system design).
-These new ‘industrial’ businesses are typically more labour intensive and as a result job to floor space ratios will continue to reduce over time.
-Yarra currently supports in the order of ,000 square metres of industrial floor space.
-Over the next 15 years
+These new ‘industrial’ businesses are typically more labour intensive and as a result typical job to floor space ratios will continue to reduce over time.

+Examples of the sorts of manufacturers that will drive demand for industrial floorspace in Yarra in the future include:

+KeepCup, which creates reusable coffee cups, started in Fitzroy and now sell cups across the world.
+The firm integrated marketing, design, sales and manufacturing skills to create a unique offer.

+Graphic designers who work for advertising consultants, architectural consultants and printers.

+Software developers who create virtual tools and applications for engineers, health professionals, finance professionals or even clothing manufacturers.

+Niche manufacturing in sectors such as food products, clothing and bespoke furniture manufacturing is also growing by focusing on bespoke customised products that required specialised inputs.

+Yarra currently supports in the order of 1,150,000 square metres of industrial floor space.
+Over the next 15 years, a significant reduction in the quantity of industrial floorspace in Yarra is expected, with the total floorspace within the municipality expected to nearly a third.

 Summary